Organs-on-chips have already begun to revolutionize the way we think about drug testing and disease treatment. Learn more...

 The organs-on-chips research program successes have already begun to revolutionize the way we think about drug testing and disease treatment.
 Traditionally, scientists have used cell cultures in Petri dishes and animal models to understand how a human body may react to a drug, toxin, or disease.
 But animal models often fail, costing the pharmaceutical industry billions of dollars and years of time.

 In addition, clinicians and researchers need reliable, inexpensive diagnostic tools that can be operated by untrained workers -- whether in a remote village or a pharmaceutical laboratory.
 While most microfluidic devices are fabricated using polymers or plastics, Wyss researchers working on this platform are finding a solution in microfluidic paper-based analytical devices that incorporate human cells, screen for diseases and toxins, and can be produced very cheaply and used anywhere.
-This simple, easy-to-use tool would enable a person suffering from diabetes in the far reaches of Mongolia to send a
+This simple, easy-to-use tool would enable a person suffering from diabetes in the far reaches of Mongolia to send a photo of his or her paper test to a doctor in the United Kingdom for rapid diagnosis.

 Lead Projects and Technologies